by Frank Johnson

 “We needed expertise in the contracting process, so we brought on staff with experience in winning and managing government business,” Debbie says.
 She also realized that her firm needed to be on a GSA Multiple Award Schedule contract, a daunting process for a company of any size.
 They obtained their first 20-year GSA Schedule in 2002 and recently renewed it for another 20 years.

-Going through those experiences reinforced a lesson Debbie had already learned in the course of her career.“The rules for working with the government can be intricate and intimidating, so you have to have people who know how the system works."
+Going through those experiences reinforced a lesson Debbie had already learned in the course of her career.

 “I had a mentor early on who told me that you don’t have to be the smartest person, you just have to surround yourself with smart people to be successful,” she explains.
 “That’s really true in government contracting.
 You have to know the ins and outs and how to navigate the schedule.
 The rules for working with the government can be intricate and intimidating, so you have to have people who know how the system works.”